-The first article based on Electrical Measurement & Instrumentation (EMI).
+The first article is based on Electrical Measurement & Instrumentation (EMI).
 Here, I am describing the major concepts of electrical measuring instruments in detail.

 This basic knowledge will help you throughout your electrical and electronics engineering.